Riemann-Hilbert problem for Hurwitz Frobenius manifolds: regular singularities: Monodromy group of the Fuchsian system

-We consider a covering with ramification over the point at infinity as a limit case of the coverings from Fig. \ref{fig_diagram} when some of the points $P_{2g+2n}$ with $n\geq 1$ tend to the point at infinity without crossing any branch cuts on the covering.
+We consider a covering with ramification over the point at infinity as a limit case of the coverings from Fig.\ref{fig_diagram} when some of the points $P_{2g+2n}$ with $n\geq 1$ tend to the point at infinity without crossing any branch cuts on the covering.

-As discussed in Appendix \ref{sect_branchedinfty}, the monodromy matrices corresponding to the ramification points that don't merge in the limit are obtained from the matrices for simple coverings (see Appendix \ref{sect_simpleinfty}) by deleting a trivial row and the corresponding trivial column.
-The monodromy matrices corresponding to the ramification points that are sent to infinity disappear in the limit.
+As discussed in Appendix \ref{sect_branchedinfty}, the monodromy matrices corresponding to the ramification points that do not merge in the limit are obtained from the matrices for simple coverings (see Appendix \ref{sect_simpleinfty}) by deleting a trivial row and the corresponding trivial column.
+The monodromy matrices corresponding to the ramification points that are sent to infinity contribute to new monodromy matrix at infinity.

-Therefore, the reasoning from the proof of Theorem \ref{thm_group} remains valid in the limit: the nonzero rows of the blocks $S_k$ above the diagonal remain unchanged and coincide with rows of the Cartan matrix for $A_{\N-1}$.
+Therefore the reasoning from the proof of Theorem \ref{thm_group} remains valid in the limit: the nonzero rows of the blocks $S_k$ above the diagonal remain unchanged and coincide with rows of the Cartan matrix for $A_{\N-1}$.
 Since sending a ramification point to infinity results in deleting one of the first $2g+\N-1$ rows and one of the first $2g+\N-1$ columns from the monodromy matrices, the dimension of the blocks $S_k$ in the limit is $(2g+\K-1)\times (\N-1)$, where $\K$ is the number of points projecting to $\lambda=\infty$ on the base of the covering arising in the limit.

-Thus we get a similar result for the spaces of coverings ramified over the point at infinity: the corresponding monodromy group is isomorphic to the semidirect product: $\Gr\simeq \mathbb{Z}^{(2g+\K-1)(\K-1)} \ltimes \symm.$
+Thus we get a similar result for the spaces of coverings ramified over the point at infinity: the corresponding monodromy group is isomorphic to the semidirect product: $\Gr\simeq \mathbb{Z}^{(2g+\K-1)(\K-1)} \rtimes \symm.$

 For the space of polynomials of degree $\M$ we have $g=0$ and $\K=1$; then the monodromy group of the Fuchsian system (\ref{ls1}) coincides with the symmetric group $\symm$ - the Weyl group of $A_{\N-1}$ (as well as with the monodromy group of the covering $\X$).